Table of Contents

-Bersin by Deloitte State of Employee Recognition research shows a $46 billion market for employee recognition, and most companies spend in the range of 1-2% of payroll on this.
+Bersin by Deloitte State of Employee Recognition research shows a $46 billion market for employee recognition, and most companies spend 1-2% of payroll on this.

 Companies with the best employee rewards programs also include adventure, gourmet, travel, hobbies, wellness, and activities that rejuvenate employees and establish two-way communication, enabling organizations to stay closely connected with their employees.